someengineering/fixinventory/docs/source/query.rst

     Every node has a kind, which describes the structure of this node.
     The model supports inheritance: every specific type is also an instance of every more general type of this specific type.
-In out example above, the resource is of type ``aws_ec2_instance``.
+In our example above, the resource is of type ``aws_ec2_instance``.
     This type is subtype of the types: ``instance``, ``aws_resource`` and ``resource``.